 Expect your website to handle upwards of 1500x more requests than NGINX and 600x more requests than Apache.

 Interestingly, Prestashop actually performs faster on Apache than NGINX, more than double too, it’s the only website platform tested that does.

 This could be down to the way dynamic content performs similarly on these two platforms with a slight lean towards Apache.
 Then there’s the latency factor, Apache with it’s synchronous design has lower latency.
 Either way though, once again Litespeed is your champion.

 In case you were wondering, Brands such as Samsung, Theme Forest & El Pais are all powered by Prestashop.

 Your next steps.

-But that aside, there are other website platforms that can benefit from Litespeed too.
-Laravel, PrestaShop and OpenCart can all work with and benefit from Litespeed Web Server.
+But that aside, there are other website platforms that can benefit from Litespeed technology too.
+Laravel, OpenCart and PHP scripts can all work with, and benefit from, Litespeed Web Server.
 If you would like to implement Litespeed on your website, reach out for your FREE consultation and we’ll talk you through it.